We may earn a commission when you click on the affiliate links in this post.

 Does the Ground Beef Need to be Cooked?

 Nope!
-The ground beef can go in UNcooked!
-That is the wonderful thing about this recipe!
+The beef and filling go in completely UNcooked!
+That is the best thing about this recipe.
 Of course, if you would like to pre-cook the beef, you absolutely can.
 The only reason for pre-cooking the beef would be so you can drain the grease from the beef if you are using ground beef with a higher fat content.
-In this picture below, actually, I lightly browned the beef JUST enough to get some of the excess grease off but it is not necessary.
 If you pre-cook the beef, you can reduce the pressure time to only 3-5 minutes.

 What Kind of Rice to Use for Stuffed Peppers

 Using leftover cooked rice is definitely the way to go when making stuffed peppers.
 I honestly just use whatever leftover rice is on hand.
 Brown or white, seasoned or plain, it really isn’t going to make a huge difference.
-I especially love using leftover Mexican Rice and Garden Vegetable Rice.
+I especially love using leftover Yellow Rice, Mexican Rice and Garden Vegetable Rice.
 Seasoned rice just kicks it up a notch.
-When I don’t have leftover rice on hand, I usually just cook up rice quickly in the Instant Pot and then wash the Instant Pot out before using again for the stuffed peppers (you can also use a rice cooker).
+I will often make a little extra rice when serving it as a side dish for one meal with the intent of using the leftovers for these stuffed peppers.
+It’s a great way to knock out two meals with one recipe.
+When I don’t have leftover rice on hand, I usually just cook up rice quickly in the Instant Pot and then wash the Instant Pot out before using again for the stuffed peppers.

 What To Serve With Stuffed Peppers